Dzũng Phạm, the Progressive Metal Guitarist Enamored With Folk Music | Saigoneer

 “I want to elevate Vietnamese traditional music to the most glorious and heralded position.
-There, it's the center of attention, not merely something added just for the sake of embellishment.” — building on this philosophy, guitarist Dzũng Phạm presented his latest album “Dzanca” after three years of production.
+There, it's the center of attention, not merely something added just for the sake of embellishment.”
+Building on this philosophy, guitarist Dzũng Phạm presented his latest album, “Dzanca,” after three years of production.

 Read the article in Vietnamese here.

-Distinctive and fascinating are among some comments that listeners have said about “Dzanca.”
-Before discussing the technical merits or popularity of the album, one has to admit the mere fact that it’s an amalgam of Vietnamese folk melodies and progressive meal is enough to warrant a listen.
+'Distinctive' and 'fascinating' are among the comments that listeners have shared in reaction to “Dzanca.”
+Before discussing the technical merits or popularity of the album, one has to admit the mere fact that it’s an amalgam of Vietnamese folk melodies and progressive metal is enough to warrant a listen.

 The name “Dzanca” can be defined as dân ca (folk music) with a very Dzũng Phạm take.
 The record comprises a number of folk songs that are instantly recognizable for the average Vietnamese, like ‘Trống Cơm,’ ‘Xe Chỉ Luồn Kim,’ ‘Bèo Dạt Mây Trôi’ or ‘Lý Ngựa Ô.’ However, in “Dzanca,” he omits the vocals and lyrics to give as much room as possible for the arrangement and structure of the songs to shine.
 As the album plays, one probably can identify the tunes right from the first few notes, but might not be able to guess what the musician will do next with the material, like discovering new personality traits in a close acquaintance.
 Besides, Dzũng also hopes that listeners can appreciate the unique beauty of progressive metal, a genre commonly labeled niche and inaccessible.